 “It was a challenge developing the right product with existing setups at contract manufacturers in the early days, so we took the longer approach of building out our own production line that allowed us more customization and control over the oat extraction process.”

-“We are excited to be a part of the Oatside journey,” Tai Lin, managing partner at Proterra ASia said in a statement.
+“We are excited to be a part of the Oatside journey,” Tai Lin, managing partner at Proterra ASia said in a earlier this year following the company’s pre-Series A raise.
 “Plant-based milk is the sustainable future of milk and we believe Oatside will be one of the key drivers of the category in Asia with best-in-class taste.”

 Lead photo by Oatside.